ranseier86/DayZ-FooBarLand/docs/loot/mapgrouppos.md

+# mapgrouppos.xml
+contains all positions of your houses or spawnable objects like trains, wrecks etc.

+# mapgroupcluster.xml
+contains all positions of your environment objects like fruit trees etc.

+# generate mapgrouppos and mapgroupcluster
 your default init.c should look like this https://github.com/ranseier86/DayZ-FooBarLand/blob/main/docs/loot/files/init.c and should be located in something like this **DayZServer\mpmissions\dayzOffline.rheingau\init.c**

 edit this file